codewars/docs/content/authoring/kata/adding-images.md

 Codewars allows a safe subset of HTML in Markdown including `<svg>`, so it's possible to use SVG images directly within a kata description.

 The image markup can be pasted directly into the kata editor without additional processing or encoding, and usually it's more readable than encoded image data.
-But still, even simple-looking SVGs often require a significant amount of code anyway, inflating the kata description.
+But still, even simple-looking SVGs often require a significant amount of code, inflating the kata description.
 However, they can be minified or optimized with some additional tools (for example [SVGOMG][svgomg]), or by removing unnecessary parts of markup and Metadata.
 Additionally, the results of mixing HTML with Markdown are ill-defined and subject to change.

 [svgomg]: https://jakearchibald.github.io/svgomg/